 NANO

-Nano is perfect for a single traveller, but we've provided a double bed so that it can be shared by a couple.
+Nano means 'little' in Gujarati.
+It is a lovely, cosy space perfect for a single traveller but furnished with a double bed so that it can also be shared by a couple.

 JAFRI